B Vitamin Injections

 Vitamin B12 (Cobalamin) is an essential nutrient required for DNA synthesis and ATP production.
 Commonly found in animal products and food, this vitamin helps weight loss by increasing energy level and fat metabolism.
 A deficiency in B12 results in fatigue, mood changes, and memory loss, preventing you from feeling your best and performing at your highest energy level.
 If you are a vegetarian or have a diet low in meat, you may need B12 supplementation.

 Methionine is an essential amino acid that our body cannot produce, but can only get from food.
 Methionine is required to make protein to build muscle and create other amino acids, as well as responsible for lipolysis (the breakdown of fat).
-Methionine is commonly used as an agent to help with weight loss by preventing accumulation of fat in the liver and the cardiovascular system.
-Also, methionine help regulate blood sugar levels that will allow you to cope with overeating and allow for efficient use of nutrients derived from food.
+Methionine is commonly used as an agent to help with weight loss by preventing the accumulation of fat in the liver and the cardiovascular system.
+Also, methionine helps regulates blood sugar levels that will allow you to cope with overeating and allow for efficient use of nutrients derived from food.

 Choline is a molecule mostly used for either its cognitive boosting properties (turning into acetylcholine, the learning neurotransmitter) or as a liver health agent, able to reduce fatty liver buildup.
 Found in high amounts in eggs, the yolks in particular.